CyanTabby/ResoniteModLoader/doc/problem_solving_techniques.md

 # Problem Solving Techniques

-Neos has many different ways to solve a problem: Components, Logix, HTTP connections to an external server, refhacking, plugins, and now mods.
+Resonite has many different ways to solve a problem: Components, Logix, HTTP connections to an external server, refhacking, plugins, and now mods.
 Some of these methods are supported, some aren't.
 We'll do a quick rundown of the methods and where they're applicable.

 ## Components and Logix